 I knew it would need to be stabilized and I didn’t have any iron-on interfacing and didn’t really want to make a trip out.
 I thought about my spray-on adhesive and decided I could use it and place it onto some white fabric.

-To ensure the fabric would dry flat, I placed a few books on top to weight it down.
-I left it about 30 minutes.
+To ensure the fabric would dry flat, I placed a few books on top to weigh it down.
+I left it for about 30 minutes.

 Trim the white fabric away from your blue.

 My plan was to hang it with jute cording, but didn’t like the look so to plan B.

 How to hang up the Shabby Chic American Flag